cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 requires each participant to communicate with all other participants.
 We loosely describe how to perform FROST signing among participants without this coordinator role.
-We assume that every participant receives as input from an external source the message to be signed prior to performing the protocol.
+We assume that every participant receives as input from an external source the message to be signed prior to performing the protocol, or between rounds one and two of the protocol.

 Every participant begins by performing `commit()` as is done in the setting where a Coordinator is used.
 However, instead of sending the commitment